Using EventBuilder With Teams Live Event

 What EventBuilder Can Do with Teams Live Event

-- Registration: Like Microsoft Teams, EventBuilder can be implemented with Teams Live Event to create customized registration pages, helping Organizers understand the scope of their event and plan for their presentation accordingly.
+- Registration: Like Microsoft Teams, EventBuilder can be implemented with Teams Live Event to create advanced, customized registration pages, helping Organizers understand the scope of their event and plan for their presentation accordingly.

 - Reporting: The information collected at the time of registration and via EventBuilder's customized attendee communication emails captures data both pre- and post-event.